Prelude and Chapter 1

 Trying to keep her balance, she inched forward, and leaped off onto the next building, which was actually a plaza connecting several streets and residences.

-Panting, Kaileena nearly doubled over in fatigue, then hissed in surprise as something sailed right past her ear slit and shattered onto the shingles at her feet.
+Panting, Kaileena nearly doubled over in fatigue, then hissed in surprise as something sailed right past her ear slit and struck the shingles at her feet.

-Turning to find an archer fixed on her, she threw herself off of the roof, fell about two stories, and landed in a roll, gasping in pain.
+Turning to find an archer taking aim for a second shot, she threw herself off of the roof, fell about two stories into a pile of hay, and landed in a roll, gasping in pain.

 Ignoring her bruised ankles and the throbbing of her wrist, she turned down the next street and into a crowded pavilion.